-/6 points tota
+/6 points total

 4. Consistent Argument /2

 3. Citations (1/2 point each) /1.5

 2. Three Ideas from the Reading (1/2 point each) /1.5

-ı.
-Vote /1
+1. Vote /1

-- 1. Vote: The individual votes either yes or no and indicates that vote using the correct color index card.
-If the individual has voted yes, then his/her argument will be written on a green index card with yes written in the top left-hand corner.
-If the individual has voted no, then his/her argument will be written on a red card with no written in the top left-hand corner (see example). - 2.
-Three Ideas: The individual includes three ideas from the readings and/or the debate summary to support his/her argument.
+- 1. Vote: The individual votes either yes or no. - 2.
+Three Ideas: The individual includes at least three ideas from the readings and/or the debate summary to support his/her argument.
 Only one quote/idea from the debate summary will count towards the three ideas. - 3.
-Citations: The individual uses properly formatted APA parenthetical citations to for each quote (total of three).
-See Dr. A's examples in Appendix B of the syllabus. - 4.
-Consistent Argument: The individual clearly supports one position (either yes or no) and provides consistent reasoning from text and/or personal experience.
+Citations: The individual uses properly formatted APA in-text parenthetical citations for each quote or paraphrased idea (total of at least three; See Appendix B). - 4.
+Consistent Argument: The individual clearly supports one position (either yes or no) and provides consistent reasoning from class materials and/or personal experience.